kdw9502/UnityMethodDecorator/README.md

 [IgnoreException](Assets/Plugins/UnityDecoratorAttribute/IgnoreExceptionAttribute.cs): Ignore Exception and return default value when an exception is raised.

+[IgnoreNullException](Assets/Plugins/UnityDecoratorAttribute/Examples/IgnoreNullException.cs): Only Ignore NullReferenceException.
+(An example of IgnoreExceptionAttribute inheritance.
+)

 [PrameterLog](Assets/Plugins/UnityDecoratorAttribute/Examples/CallLog.cs) : Log parameter values when the method is called.
 ```c#
 [ParameterLog]